golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 * the node-based indices that really can't be labelled as "reputation" (e.g. how often it is rented, average price etc)
 * the aggregated indices (e.g. average prices for all nodes with a given set of parameters)

-## Motivation

-### Examples
+## Examples

 `Node indices API` might be providing just any information about nodes on the Golem market, but we can safely restrict our attention only to types of information that can really be utilized in a market strategy.
-Few examples of possible node indice APIs:
+Few examples of those:

-*   Average duration of the agreement for a given `node_id` - we might be looking for a long agreement and prefer nodes that take have a history of long agreements
+*   Average duration of the agreement for a given `node_id` - we might be looking for a long agreement and prefer nodes that have a history of long agreements
 *   Total amount sent to a given `provider_id` - requestor might want to work with "experienced" providers
 *   Current/past average prices - provider might want to adjust their offer to the current market situation
 *   Node rating provided by the Golem Factory - we might want to work with "good" nodes and trust the Golem Factory scoring methods